-Zimbabwe continued to face numerous challenges ahead of the 2018 Harmonised Elections, notably increased demand for electoral reform and controvercy over a government decision to take over the procurement of Biometric Voter Registration (BVR) kits from the United Nations Development Programme at the eleventh hour.
-Stakeholder perceptions were that the Government and ZEC were not sufficiently transparent in procurement process and concerned about the limited time that remained for the conduct of a rigorous voter registration process.
+Zimbabwe continued to face numerous challenges ahead of the 2018 Harmonised Elections, notably increased demand for electoral reform and controversy over a government decision to take over the procurement of Biometric Voter Registration (BVR) kits from the United Nations Development Programme at the eleventh hour.
+Stakeholder perceptions were that the Government and ZEC were not sufficiently transparent in procurement process and they were concerned about the limited time that remained for the conduct of a rigorous voter registration process.

 Elections were set for 30 July 2018 and key election processes were completed by ZEC, including the finalisation of voter registration, the compilation of the provisional voters' roll and the public inspection of the same.
 Parliament also enacted the Electoral Amendment Bill 2018, which among other things, provided for the appointment of a senior special police liaison officers for each province to deal with election violence; enabled ZEC to set up multiparty liaison committees at all levels six months before dissolution of parliament and provided for enforcement of the stakeholder electoral Code of Conduct.